Phoenix Golf Cart Accident Attorneys

 Golf carts are a popular mode of transportation in Arizona, on and off the golf course.
 Considered motor vehicles under state law, they are often seen in the streets, riding alongside other vehicles.
 However, when a golf cart crashes, it can cause severe injuries to people inside and outside of the cart.
 Depending on who is at fault, the accident victims may be able to claim compensation for their injuries.

-Anyone injured in a golf cart accident should speak to a Phoenix personal injury attorney, like the ones at The Husband and Wife Law Team.
+Anyone injured in a golf cart accident should speak to a Phoenix personal injury attorney, like the ones at The Husband & Wife Law Team.
 We have over a decade of experience handling car accident claims in Arizona, and we know what to do.
-Call us for a free case evaluation at (602) 267-1280.
+Call us for a FREE case evaluation at (602) 457-6222.

 The laws surrounding golf carts in Arizona are similar to those for other motor vehicles.
 Operators must have a valid driver’s license, they must register the vehicle with the Arizona Department of Transportation, and they must carry liability insurance for a minimum of $10,000 in property damage and $15,000 in bodily injury.